awslabs/multi-agent-orchestrator/README.md

 2. Integration of a Lex Bot Agent for specialized tasks (in this case, travel-related queries).
 3. The orchestrator's ability to route requests to the most appropriate agent based on the input.
 4. Handling of both streaming and non-streaming responses from different types of agents.

+📚 Featured Articles
+We're excited to share contributions that showcase the power and flexibility of the Multi-Agent Orchestrator.
+Check out this featured article:

+From 'Bonjour' to 'Boarding Pass': Multilingual AI Chatbot for Flight Reservations Create a global flight reservation chatbot in minutes!
+This tutorial walks you through building a multilingual chatbot using the Multi-Agent Orchestrator framework.
+Learn to effortlessly chain AI agents for instant language processing and booking across multiple languages.
+Transform complex, multi-step processes into a polyglot flight reservation system.

 ## 🤝 Contributing